This is an updated version of a blog originally posted on the COMPAS website under the title Gendering the Irregular (June 2015).

 A number of migration labels that are disproportionately applied to men, such as ‘illegal immigrant,’ ‘immigration detainee,’ and ‘foreign criminal,’ simultaneously offer little recognition of the validity and value of people’s emotional lives, and curtail people’s ability to perform their gender identities.
 Through employment prohibitions, detention, deportation and the like, the immigration system prevents precarious migrants such as Kamran and Hope from meeting the Home Office’s own gendered scripts of fatherhood and partnership, and then judges and punishes them for their failure.

-Melanie is an ESRC Future Research Leaders Fellow undertaking a three-year project, ‘Detention, Deportability and the Family: Migrant Men’s Negotiations of the Right to Respect for Family Life,’ about the family lives and Article 8 rights of men at risk of removal or deportation.
+About the author: Melanie is an ESRC Future Research Leaders Fellow, leading the project, ‘Detention, Deportability and the Family: Migrant Men’s Negotiations of the Right to Respect for Family Life’ in 2014-17 about the family lives and Article 8 rights of men at risk of removal or deportation.
 She’s on Twitter: @MBEGriffiths.

 This post is part of the joint blog series on ‘Gender and Migration’ co-hosted by Border Criminologies and COMPAS.
 Posts in this series will be published on both blogs every Friday until the end of June.